slawekmarciniak/train_app_v.2/README.md

 My target is to build CRUD functionality for training plan.

-Next i would like to separate moduls of my App into different routes using React Router.
+Next i would like to separate views of my App into different routes using React Router.

 I will add navbar, and basics bootstrap styles.